-Join the Government of Saskatchewan as a Highway Traffic Officer.
+Join the Government of Saskatchewan as a Saskatchewan Highway Patrol Officer.
 You will protect provincial infrastructure, while ensuring the safety of all highway users.

 The hay salvage and mowing program offer free hay to farmers, while providing a neat appearance improving visibility.
 It also provides better control of brush and noxious weed growth and ensures adequate snow storage in ditches during the winter months.

 Find out the latest road conditions and/or construction to help you plan your travel route